 With low or high pH, a vinyl liner can actually grow, creating unsightly wrinkles by absorbing water (up to 10% of its weight).
 If pH gets too high, a vinyl liner will also age more rapidly and have to be replaced sooner.

-4: Low pH can lead to corrosion.
+4: Low pH in pool can lead to corrosion.

 Acidic pool water can begin to corrode everything from pumps and other mechanical systems to ladders, slides and diving board bases.
 Low pH water can even corrode or etch the plaster in gunite pools.